 Fred And Ted Go Camping

 While this isn’t a camping necessity, books can help pass the time while en route to the campground.
-And this is a great way to read about camping to your child if she has never been camping before.
-Join Fred and Ted on their camping adventure!

 Now Your Child Is All Set To Go Camping!